bensadeh/circumflex/README.md

 #### Use Relative Numbering
 Shows each line with a number relative to the currently selected element.
 Similar to Vim's hybrid line number mode.

+#### Hide YC hiring posts
+Hides 'X is hiring' posts from YC-funded startups.
+Does not affect the monthly 'Who is " + "Hiring?' posts.

 ## Under the hood
 `circumflex` uses:
 * [tcell](https://github.com/gdamore/tcell) and [cview](https://gitlab.com/tslocum/cview) for the TUI